This post is part of a series exploring the different forms MBA interviews take and how you can ace them all!

 • Benefit: You can enjoy meeting peers and potential classmates.

-• Drawback: You have less control, as you have to assess and respond to the group dynamics instantly; there is no margin for error.
+• Drawback: You have less control, as you assess and respond to the group dynamics instantly; there is no margin for error.

-• Drawback: While the adcoms think it gives them a lens on you as a team player, in “real life” you usually have some time to adapt to a new team, and your true teamwork abilities will come out over time as you respond, whereas here there’s no time to grow and adapt with the team, so it’s a somewhat artificial setup.
+• Drawback: While the adcoms think it gives them a lens on you as a team player, in “real life” you usually have some time to adapt to a new team, and your true teamwork abilities will emerge over time as a project progresses.
+Whereas here there’s no time to grow and adapt with the team, so it’s a somewhat artificial setup.